tuxberlin/python-keyctl/README.md

 ```

 Virtualenv:
-If you want to use this module in a virtualenv you either have to
+If you want to use gui part of this module in a virtualenv you either have to
 `(venv)$ pip install pyside` (which takes up to 40min to compile)
 or you can link your pyside distro package into your virtualenv like this:
 ```